 Most over-the-counter remedies for constipation, such as laxatives and stool softeners, aren’t all that helpful.
 Nearly half of users aren’t satisfied with the results of such products, citing ineffectiveness or other issues.

 By pooling the findings of the trials, the researchers found that on average, probiotics slowed “gut transit time” by 12.4 hours, increased the number of weekly bowel movements by 1.3, and helped soften stools, making them easier to pass.
 Probiotics that contained Bifidobacterium appeared to be the most effective.
-The study will be published in the October American Journal of Clinical Nutrition.
+The study was published in the October American Journal of Clinical Nutrition.

 But there’s still not enough evidence to recommend a specific probiotic for constipation, says Dr. Allan Walker, director of the Division of Nutrition at Harvard Medical School and a world-renowned expert in the probiotics field.
 Each of the small studies in the new report had different designs and widely variable results, making it difficult to glean a specific recommendation.

 “I personally think that probiotics may be very helpful in the future as a way of dealing with constipation and other health problems,” he says.
 He agrees with the study’s conclusion: What’s needed is a large, multicenter trial, with standardized outcomes to determine which probiotic species and strain is most effective, how much to take, and for how long.